bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 For getting the list of categories:
 /api/:version/categories --GET

 The communication between the clients (browsers) and the Kwizzert App will be done through Websockets.
 Each message contains a type which specifies what kind of message has been sent, so both the client and the server can identify what action should be executed.
+All messages are sent as JSON strings.

 A generic message sent over the websocket would look like this:
 ``` JavaScript